REGULAR FAIRFAX TOWN COUNCIL MEETING

 The Town Council will review the agenda at 10:00 P.M. to ascertain which items, if any, will be continued to another meeting.
 Any matter not started by 11:30 P.M. will be continued to an adjourned or regular council meeting unless the Council votes to suspend this rule.

-Vacancies on Boards and Commissions: Applications are available at Town Hall and on the Town website.
-For more information contact the Town Clerk or visit www.townoffairfax.org.
+Vacancies on Boards and Commissions: Applications are available on the Town website, or by contacting Town Clerk Michele Gardner at firstname.lastname@example.org.

 - Parks and Recreation Commission: 1 vacancy